kunzjacq/pybloom/README.md

  practical vs optimal collision probability ratio: 5.5
 ```

-Therefore one sees that a false positive probability of 2.522e-03 can be obtained with
-these constraints, and the settings to obtain this probability are given.
+Therefore one sees that a false positive probability of 2.522e-03 can be obtained with these constraints, and the settings to obtain this probability are given.

-One can additionally impose a constraint on the word size:
+A constraint on the smaller filter size can be added:

 ```optimiser(log2_storage_size=6, max_log2_access_size=8, max_log2_filter_size=5, max_log2_mask_set_size=8,max_log2_cascading=4)```